dcos/demos/1.8/applogs/README.md

 ![Apache Drill Web UI](img/drill-ui.png)

-Use `drill/drill-s3-plugin-config.json` to configure the S3 storage plugin.
+Use `drill/drill-s3-plugin-config.json` to configure the S3 storage plugin and upload

 Execute the following query to check if all is working: